Abstract Submission Information

 Health Systems and Health Care Financing Health, Labor Markets, and the Economy

-Innovations in Health Economics Data and Methods Innovations in Theory, Data, and Empirical Methods
+Innovations in Theory, Data, and Empirical Methods Global Health Economics

 Organized Session – Organized sessions are composed of 3 papers.
 Sessions with three papers must also have three discussants and a chair.
 In total, each session will have three presenting authors, three discussants and one session chair.
 Please note that abstracts within organized sessions may be rejected, accepted as a poster, or transferred to another session.
 All transferred or rejected abstracts will be replaced with a different abstract.